 Part 4.
 Conclusion

 Spotify not playing songs is a common problem faced by many users, but the good news is that the solutions shown in this guide can easily fix it.
+You can follow and start.
 However, if none of these methods work for you, AudFree Spotify Music Converter may be the ultimate solution for you.
-With it, you can quickly download any preferred Spotify music locally and have them playable without Spotify app.
-With this tool, you will be protected from various Spotify issues, for instance, Spotify doesn't show on your phone's locked screen.
-So why not try it out and see how it works for you?
+With it, you can quickly download any preferred Spotify music locally and have them playable without the Spotify app.
+With this tool, you will be protected from various Spotify issues, for instance, Spotify doesn't show on your phone's locked screen and else.
+So, why not try it out and see how it works for you?